sharpie7/pico-pattern/README.md

 ## Hardware for Normal Pi Pico

 Connect the DIN socket as shown for the Pico Lipo.
-If you have a 5V system bus then connect the centre pin to 5V rather than 3.3V for a closer match to a real BBC Micro.
+If you have a 5V system bus then connect the 5V components to 5V rather than using a DC convertor.

 For a normal Pi Pico you will need to add an external user button and change the software to enable a pull up for the user button in the file `main.h`.